mrcrilly/mrcrilly.github.io/content/blog/time-lapses.md

 ---
 title: "Time Lapses"
-date: 2017-12-25T16:33:43+01:00
+date: 2018-01-25T16:33:43+01:00
 draft: true
 ---

 I love making time lapses.
-I love photography in general, but time lapses allow me to capture a little scene of activity, like a little burst of life, in a pleasing and fun format to watch.
-If I'm being honest, they also let me capture people, or at least their movement, without having to deal with people.
+I love photography and filmography in general, but time lapses allow me to capture a little scene of activity, like a little burst of life, in a format that's pleasing and fun to watch.
+If I'm being honest, they also let me capture people, or at least their movement, without having to deal with the people themselves.

+People are great - totes love 'em - but they can be akward and difficult to shoot just right.
+So instead of trying, I simply shoot time lapses so I capture their movements without the need for them to even be in focus.
+It's lazy I know, but the results are delicuous.

 With time lapses, I'm very much mostly interested in movement around, near, or into some sort of interesting static object such as a building or tunnel.
-Because of that interest, I don't much care for the features or details of people, but I do like the nice blurry lines they create for me.
+Everything that moves around it helps project that object into the frame and makes it the dominate feature.

 ## Subject
-Usually interesting buildings, or just buildings of note, are great places to get a time lapse.
-More often than not they have large crowds of people walking in and around them, especially if it's a tourist trap.
+I usually look for interesting buildings, or buildings of note such as palaces, because I find they're great places to get a time lapse.
+This is especially true if they're a tourist destination/trap, because during the highs of the tourist session you get lots of faces and various colours moving around the subject.

-Museums and art galleries are a good subject too, but the exact reasons above.
-The same with anything that people attend often, such as cinemas or theatres.
-Places with a lot of people motion.
+Museums and art galleries are a good subject too, as they tend to be quite beautiful as buildings go.
+The same apples to anything that people attend often, such as cinemas or theatres.
+Places with a lot of "people motion".

-Roads are also great, especially at night.
+Roads, highways, etc, are a classic scene to shoot, especially at night.

+One of my favourite time lapse subjects, however, is the busker or street performer.
+One performer in particular is the human statue.
+These guys and girls stay perfectly still, with only a bit of wobbling, usually for hours at a time.
+Time lapses of the tourists and locals snapping shots of them can be amazing, especially if you work with the performer to get an amazing angle.

 ## Equipment
 I don't have anything too fancy at this point in time.
 However I'm often very